SystemsGenetics/KINC/docs/analytics.rst

 Import Correlation Matrix
 -------------------------

-The Import Correlation Matrix analytic takes a plain-text correlation matrix, where each line is a correlation that includes the pairwise index, correlation value, sample mask, and several other summary statistics.
-This analytic produces two data objects: a CMX object containing the pairwise correlations, and a CCM object containing the sample masks for each pairwise cluster.
+The Import Correlation Matrix analytic takes a plain-text correlation matrix and produces two data objects: a CMX object containing the pairwise correlations, and a CCM object containing the sample masks for each pairwise cluster.
 There are several fields which are not represented in the input file and therefore must be specified manually, including the gene size, sample size, max cluster size, and correlation name.

 .. code:: bash